|

 was built around 1776 to divert

-springwaters and streamflow from Olmos Creek down the acequia to irrigate San Antonio's early farmlands.
+springwaters and streamflow from the San Antonio River to the acequia to irrigate San Antonio's early farmlands.
 In the photo at

 |